ikjudd/simple/README.md

 # simple
-Welcome! simple is an online listening platform built with the intention of creating a Spotify player stripped of its noisier UX / UI concepts, leaving the end-user with a music player that is stripped down and... yes ... simple.
+simple is an online listening platform built with the intention of creating a Spotify player stripped of its noisier UX / UI concepts, leaving the end-user with a music player that is stripped down and... yes ... simple.

 ![alt text](https://media.giphy.com/media/h2sk3LMYpPWGj6z2wr/giphy.gif)